AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXDocument_Commanding/README.md

 CAEXDocument.Commanding Class
 =============================
-AutomationML 2.1 APIThe Commanding class, which provides events for changes of CAEX objects
+The Commanding class, which provides events for changes of CAEX objects

 Inheritance Hierarchy